 - 1. The student is in good standing with the college and meets all TSC and nursing admission requirements. - 2.
 The student makes an appointment with the Director of the ADN nursing program to complete the exit interview process, and signs understanding of the readmission process. - 3.
 Understand readmission is not automatic and is allowed on a space-available basis once all requirements are met and on the recommendation by faculty. - 4.
-The Student Affairs Committee reviews all requests for readmission. - 5.
+The Student Affairs Nursing Faculty Committee reviews all requests for readmission. - 5.
 Have followed the program exit process procedure - 6.
 If a student exited the ADN program for medical or family emergency, readmission will be considered on an individual basis and discussed in the exit process - 7.
 If a student attempts re-entry after 12 months or two academic semesters, the student must re-apply to start the program at first semester. - 8.
 All students re-entering the program will be required to repeat all courses in that given semester. - 9.
 Clinical failures will be reviewed by the Student Affairs Committee to assist in determining readmission. - 10.
 If a student is granted the ability to apply for re-admission into the program, the following steps must be completed by the assigned date set in the exit interview - a.
 Complete a success statement stating how he/she will be successful and interventions set to overcome obstacles that led to exiting the program, to be turned into the Program Director after the exit interview. - b.
 Received a letter of recommendation from nursing faculty.
 The student will NOT notify the faculty of the request.
 The Program Director will provide the faculty with the success statement from the student and ask for letters of recommendation on the student's behalf. - c.
-Once letters of recommendation are returned, students must complete and show competency with a: - i.
-70% on the preceding semester final examination, - ii.
-90% on the preceding semester math exam, - iii.
-80% on the preceding pharmacology exam, and
+Once letters of recommendation are returned, students must complete and show content competency with a 75% from the previous semesters content. - i.
+The student will have one attempt for re-admission. - d.
+If the student is repeating the first semester, only the success statement and letter of recommendation are required. - 11.
+Students unsuccessful a 2nd semester are dismissed from the program and not eligible for re-entry.
+Students may re-apply after 3 years or may apply to the Vocational Nursing program.